 How to get customers online

 Running a business can leave little time to focus on managing your website, and not everyone can be a Google expert.
-This doesn't mean your business can't benefit from being visible in search results; there are tips and tools to achieve this.
+This doesn't mean your business can't benefit from being visible in search results.
+Here are some tips and tools to achieve this.

 Online business directories and listings sites can drive potential customers to find your business.
 Benefits of featuring in these directories include: